mercurus/processing_p5js_tutorials/lesson0/README.md

 code block which is where you write [statements](https://www.w3schools.com/js/js_statements.asp) (code).

 The keyword **`function`** declares that the code block following it is for a [function](https://www.tutorialspoint.com/computer_programming/computer_programming_functions.htm), which is a reusable set of commands.
-After **`function`** is the name of the function, in this case `setup`, ending with parentheses.
-All function declarations end with `()` although sometimes there's other stuff inside the parentheses (we'll get to this in a later lesson).
+After **`function`** is the name, in this case `setup`, and it ends with parentheses.
+All function declarations must end with `()` although sometimes there's other stuff inside the parentheses (we'll get to this in a later lesson).
+Function declarations cannot use the same name as one that already exists (you can't have more than 1 function named `setup` etc).

-The only command in `setup()` is a call to another function called `createCanvas()` which is a part of the library p5.
+The only statement in `setup()` is a call to another function named `createCanvas()` which is a part of the library p5.
 It sets the width and height of the canvas, above they're both
 `400` separated by a comma `,`.
 Then it ends with a parenthesis `)` to close the function call and a semicolon `;` to end the statement (all statements end with a semicolon).
 When setting the canvas size the first number is for the width, second for the height, and you can make them as big as you want (try not to get bigger than your monitor!)